-Cluster extension cloudbursting deployment can be carried out by selecting AWS (described in this chapter), Azure (Chapter 5), or Bright OpenStack (Chapter 6), from the main screen.
+Cluster extension cloudbursting deployment can be carried out by selecting AWS (described in this chapter) or Azure (Chapter 5) from the main screen.

 After AWS is selected, a new AWS provider can be set if none is already set up.
 Testing only the network connectivity to the various AWS regions is also possible.